turingschool/launch-curriculum/module0/projects/Mod0FinalProject.md

 ---
 As you finish Mod 0 and now have a few weeks until Mod 1 starts, your team of Instructors want to support you in maintaining strong habits, taking care of yourself, and coming into Mod 1 in a great place.
 To do this well, you will need to approach this precious time thoughtfully.

 For your final project, you will create a presentation that outlines your plan for success and your reflections on your Mod 0 experience.
+Your presentations should be 5 - 10 minutes long.

 ## Reflection Questions
 1. As you look back on your time in Mod 0, what are you most proud of?